Learn about ticks and where they hang out to avoid getting tick bites

 What do I do if I find a tick on me or my pet?

-Remember that not all ticks carry diseases, so there is no need to panic if you find a tick attached to you.
+Not all ticks carry diseases, and not all deer ticks carry Lyme, so there is no need to panic if you find a tick attached to you.
 Be sure to remove it properly and promptly though.
-The CDC has instructions on removing a tick here: www.cdc.gov/ticks/removing_a_tick.html.
-If you develop a rash, fever, or feel ill, see your family doctor as soon as possible.
+The CDC has instructions on removing a tick here: www.cdc.gov/ticks/after-a-tick-bite.

 Conclusion